 3. Connection Level

 Following your name, LinkedIn tells recruiters if you’re connected to them or not.
 As you can see, Sanjay and I are first-level connections.
-Thus, I’m more likely to:
+Thus, I’m more likely to get outreach from him.

 Because of this, connect with your target recruiters whenever you can.